Volunteer — The Holding Frames

 Licensed Clinicians

-Art Therapists (ATR, ATR-BC), LCSWs, LPCs, and other licensed professionals add clinical depth to this work.
-Same training path — your credentials are acknowledged, not redundant.
-Ask about clinical facilitation
+Art Therapists (ATR, ATR-BC), LCSWs, LPCs, and other licensed mental health professionals add important clinical depth to THF gatherings.
+Same training path — your credentials are recognized and integrated, not replaced.
+Reach out about clinical facilitation

 Expectations